graphhopper/graphhopper/docs/core/turn-restrictions.md

 While OSM data only contains turn *restrictions*, the GraphHopper routing engine can also deal with turn *costs*, i.e. you can specify custom turn costs for each turn at each junction.

+Conditional turn restriction are supported.
+For example, the following no left turn restriction concerns only bus :

+> type=restriction
+> restriction:bus=no_left_turn

+Another example, using the *except* tag, means only *bicycle* are allowed to turn left:

+> type=restriction
+> restriction=no_left_turn
+> except=bicycle

+You can overwrite `FlagEncoder#acceptsTurnRelation` to change the default handling of turn restrictions in your customized vehicle profile.